Datahenge/temporal/docs/index.md

 ## Functions

 ### The 'TDate' class
-TDate() is a wrapper around the standard Python `datetime.date` type.
+TDate() is a wrapper around the standard Python `'datetime.date'` type.
 It's really helpful when you want a type that offers more built-in functions, versus standard dates.

-You can try these examples yourself, using `bench console`
+You can try these examples yourself, using `'bench console'`

 **Examples**: